 - When would it make sense for us reconnect to ensure you have achieved the result you want?

-If you sense any resistance to change or a lack of ownership around the issue, goal or problem, you can weave in one of these questions here:
+If you sense any resistance to change or a lack of ownership around the issue, goal or problem, you can weave in one of these questions that either help the person better visualize what success means to them or articulate the implications or consequences by not changing.

 - How would this impact/affect you (your team, career, etc.) if this (continues, doesn’t change, doesn’t get resolved)?
-(This question enables the person to see/articulate the measurable cost of not changing rather than being told the negative consequence.
+This question enables the person to see/articulate the measurable cost of not changing rather than being told the negative consequence.
 Remember, if they say it, then they own it.
-And if they own it, they act on it rather than being told the consequence, which often leads to resistance.)
+And if they own it, they act on it.
+When people feel threatened or hear less than favorable news, quite often it leads to resistance and they in turn shut down.

 Know a great trainer/coach/facilitator?
 We’re hiring!
 Apply here.